 View this post on Instagram

 Dates & Times: November 5 - December 30, 2021

 Location: Disney Springs

-One of the few free holiday theme park activities in Orlando is the Christmas Tree Trail.
+One of the few free holiday theme park activities in Orlando is the Christmas Tree Stroll.
 Unlike some of the theme park holiday activities, this one is still fairly new and improving each year.
-The trail features over 25 Christmas trees each with their own theme.
+The trail features 20 Christmas trees, each with their own theme.
 While some feature a character, others feature an entire movie.
-If you are going to be out at Disney Springs, take a walk through and see what themes were chosen for 2019.
+If you are going to be out at Disney Springs, take a walk through and see what themes were chosen for 2021.

 Universal Studios brings out some Christmas magic at each of their parks.
 From Harry Potter to the Grinch, the parks have something for everyone including special performances on select days by the Mannheim Steamrollers.
 Daigon Alley and Hogsmeade both get a Christmas makeover and seasonal food and drinks including hot Butterbeer.